GitHubDragonFly/Node-RED_PLC_Example/README.md

 - Discover Devices on the network (using pycomm3 library)
 - List PLC tags including UDT members (using pycomm3 library)
 - Read tags and display their values in the dashboard (using pylogix library)
-- Automated or manual tag reading
+- Automated or manual tag reading for flow lines with pythonshell nodes

 # Usage
 - Copy the "Setup Flow.txt" file's content to the clipboard and import it to Node-RED
 - Follow the flow from top to bottom and execute each line by using the inject button (check the outputs in the "Debug" window)
+- Make sure to read the comments and setup correct values for your IP Address / Processor Slot / Micro800.
+- Optionally, automate the tag reading by setting the inject nodes "Repeat" options
 - No special folder is set for this example and all the files/folders were created in the /home/pi/ folder

 # License